xrdocs/ncs5500/_tutorials/introducing-nc57-mpa-2d4h-s.md

 ## In NC55-MOD-A Line Cards

-Currently tracked in the roadmap, contact your Cisco representative for more details.
+Currently we don't support the NC57-MPA-2D4H-S in the NC55-MOD-A line cards (base or scale).